Covid-19 Update for Guests.

-Follow in the footsteps of giants to St Michael’s Mount, step onto a Viking ship or stand atop the canopies of a lush rainforest: the range of attractions in Cornwall will take you on all sorts of adventures.
+Follow in the footsteps of giants to St Michael’s Mount, step onto a Viking ship or stand atop the canopies of a lush rainforest: the range of visitor attractions in Cornwall will take you on all sorts of adventures.
 While Flambards and Crealy offer the sort of theme park fun that families thrive on, kids will also be thrilled by the explosive exhibitions at Wheal Martyn China Clay Park or by standing atop the lighthouse on Britain’s most southerly point.
 Chug overland on a steam train or tunnel underwater and come face-to-face with reef sharks – Cornwall boasts all-weather attractions where everyone will be entertained.

 Come on holiday to St Ives and you won’t be short of local attractions for the whole family to enjoy.
 As well as the Tate St Ives and the Hepworth Museum and Sculpture Gardens in town, you can also hop aboard the coastal railway to St Erth for a round of pitch and putt or a blast on the go-karting track.